What is Agility?

 Can my son/daughter handle our dog?

-Yes, we encourage junior handlers providing it is a safe combination (we don’t want a 50kg dog dragging a 4 year old around the paddock!).
+Yes, we encourage junior handlers providing it is a safe combination (we don’t want a 50kg dog dragging a 4 year old around the field).
 Under 16s must be supervised by an adult at all times during classes.

 What do we bring with us?